CCCodes/CCCodes/README.md

 * Separation of church and state

 ### Books I'm reading 📚
-* In the Buddha's Words: An Anthology of Discourses from the Pali Canon
+* In the Buddha's Words: An Anthology of Discourses from the Pali Canon by Bhikkhu Bodhi
-* How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need
+* How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need by Bill Gates
-* Six of Crows
+* Six of Crows by Leigh Bardugo